If you choose to engage in counselling/therapy the following is some information to give you an understanding of what may be involved.

 Counselling allows you to work on your self-awareness; how you are in situations and relationships, potential triggers you may have, where they have come from and how they impact you now.
 Increasing your self-awareness allows you to have a better understanding of yourself, your relationships, and how life experiences have helped to shape you allowing you to make more positive choices for yourself moving forward enabling you to be responsible for your own thoughts feeling actions and personal growth.

-You are in a safe space where you can ask and question anything that you are unsure of or something that is causing you concern.
+You are in a safe space where you can ask about anything that you are unsure of or if something is causing you concern.

 For counselling to be effective you have to be committed to the process and attend on a regular basis, preferably weekly.
 If you work shifts we can change your times on a weekly basis and arrange your next appointment at the end of each session unless you prefer to book in advance.